Harut-san/Harut-san/README.md

-- 👋 Hi, I’m @Harut-san
+- 👋 Hi, I’m @Harut-san a Software QA professional with experience in manual testing and a background in e-learning platforms.
-- 👀 I’m interested in Manual and Automated Testing
+- Proficient in Agile and Scrum methodologies, I bring strong attention to detail and a meticulous approach to ensure high-quality software products.
-- 🌱 I’m currently learning to become a QA Tester
+- Currently focused on expanding my skill set to include automated testing.
-- 💞️ I’m looking to collaborate on anything that includes QA
+- Certified in software QA and dedicated to continuous learning and professional growth.
 - 📫 How to reach me: harutikv@gmail.com